Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Evaluation

 \subsection{Performance}

-\autoref{tab:time_semi} and \autoref{tab:time_mal} show the end-to-end latency (in seconds) of the inference on inputs of batch size 128 in semi-honest and malicious settings, respectively. \autoref{tab:comm_sem} and \autoref{tab:comm_mal} report the amount of data transmitted. `-' in the cells indicates that the implementation is missing or the network is too large for CPU evaluation.
-AriaNN does not implement its work in a malicious setting.
+\autoref{tab:time_semi} and \autoref{tab:time_mal} show the end-to-end latency (in seconds) of the inference on inputs of batch size 128 in semi-honest and malicious settings, respectively. \autoref{tab:comm_sem} and \autoref{tab:comm_mal} report the amount of data transmitted compared to baselines with traffic analysis tools or the data reported in the papers. `-' in the cells indicates that the implementation is missing or the network is too large for CPU evaluation.
+The brackets in the tables indicate an altered batch size for the cases when a large batch size did not fit into our machine.
+Only Falcon implemented its work in a malicious setting.